Paint Problem Solver

 Cause

-• Applying paint materials without proper flash time between coats.
+- Applying paint without proper flash time between coats.

-• Improper spray gun set-up or an unbalanced spray pattern.
+- Improper spray gun setup or unbalanced spray pattern.

 Repair

-• Or, after finish is completely dry. remove excess paint by block sanding with 1200 or finer grit sandpaper, compound and polish to restore gloss.
+- Or, after finish is completely dry, block sand with 1200 or finer grit, compound and polish to restore gloss.

 Prevention

-• Mix according to product directions.
-Select recommended solvent for spray conditions based on temperature, humidity, air movement, size of repair.
+- Mix according to product directions.
+Select recommended solvent based on temperature, humidity, air movement, and size of repair.

-• Set air pressure at the gun according to product recommendations.
+- Set air pressure at the gun per product recommendations.

-• Use recommended spray gun, including fluid tip and air cap combination.
+- Use recommended spray gun, fluid tip and air cap combination.

-• Allow the paint material and substrate to reach room temperature before application.
+- Allow paint material and substrate to reach room temperature before application.

 Cause